 Gasoline is common both on the job and at home for use in both vehicles and equipment we use every day.
 It is important to practice safe handling and storage of gasoline to avoid spills and fires.
-Improper use and storage of gasoline leads to many injuries as well as property damage year after year.
+Improper use and storage of gasoline contribute to many injuries as well as property damage year after year.

-Statistics from the National Fire Protection Association on gasoline related injuries and property loss incidents every year:
+Statistics from the National Fire Protection Association on gasoline-related injuries and property loss incidents every year: